 Both views have the same controls and filters.

 Viewing pipeline status

 Each screen contains all builds sorted from the most recent to the oldest.
 The first time you visit the screen there are no filters defined.

-By default, it shows all builds that happening in Codefresh.
+By default, it shows all builds that is happening in Codefresh.
 To narrow the list you can use the filters on the top of the screen.

 Applying filters on the build view